 SWRK 650 (4-1-4) Social Work Field Instruction III: This course is one of two courses that constitute the advanced placement in student's area of concentration.
 The advanced placement is intended to help students develop expanded knowledge and skills in their area of concentration.
 During the foundation placement, students are in the field for 250 clock hours.
 This amounts to three full days a week.
 Students are assigned to social services agencies and supervised by experienced professionals.
 The field placement is offered concurrently with seminar classes.
 The field placement, seminar classes, and assignments are consistent with student's chosen area of concentrations.
 Students will have the opportunity to use advanced practice skills with individuals, families, groups, communities and organizations.
 Students may select rural or urban settings.
-Prerequisite: SWRK 585 Or SWRK 585

 SWRK 655 (4-1-4) Social Work Field Instruction IV: This course is two of two courses that constitute the advanced placement in student's area of concentration.
 The advanced placement is intended to help students develop expanded knowledge and skills in their area of concentration.
 During the foundation placement, students are in the field for 250 clock hours.
 This amounts to three full days a week.
 Students are assigned to social services agencies and supervised by experienced professionals.
 The field placement is offered concurrently with seminar classes.
 The field placement, seminar classes, and assignments are consistent with student's chosen area of concentrations.
 Students will have the opportunity to use advanced practice skills with individuals, families, groups, communities and organizations.
 Students may select rural or urban settings.
-Prerequisite: SWRK 650

 SWRK 690 (3-3-0) Independent Research Project Seminar I: The course is designed to assist students in preparing their research projects.
 The course will focus around discussion of students selected topics chosen for the research project.
 Students will conduct and individualized but structured investigation of problem definitions, research methodologies and statistical analyses associated with research project.
-Prerequisite: Completion of 31 graduate hours in social work, including completion of SWRK 530 And SWRK 560

-SWRK 696 (3-3-0) Thesis I: This course is an advanced independent endeavor in the student's concentration area.
-Course involves an original investigation in a subject approved by the student's Thesis committee.
-Detailed information on the preparation, form, organization, and defense of the thesis is presented in the Guide for the Preparation and Submission of Theses.
+Prerequisite: Completion of 31 graduate hours in social work, including completion of SWRK 530 And SWRK 560 presented in the Guide for the Preparation and Submission of Theses.
 The thesis involves the planning, implementation and evaluation of a topic in the student's specialty area.
 Based on student interest and future career plans, students will work on a thesis during the semester.
 Approval of the proposed project by a thesis committee recruited to serve as faculty advisors by the student is required prior to registering for the course.
 Prerequisite: Completion of 31 graduate hours in social work, including completion of SWRK 530 And SWRK 560